DocumaticAI/Roadmap/CONTRIBUTING.md

 ## Feature requests

-If you have an idea for a new feature in Documatic products, or an addition/extension to an existing Documatic product, first check existing issues (opened and closed) for duplicate requests.
+If you have an idea for a new feature in Documatic products, or an addition/extension to an existing Documatic feature, first check existing issues (opened and closed) for duplicate requests.
 If no existing issue exists,